-Most interesting wonders of Sweden
+Most interesting landmarks of Sweden

 Below are listed the most amazing natural and man made landmarks of Sweden.

 Natural landmarks of Sweden